Universal system of human rights protection

 At the United Nations, several important human rights tribunals were also set up.
 In 1998, state representatives passed the Treaty of Rome.
 On its basis, the International Criminal Court (ICC) was established.
 The Treaty of Rome has not been ratified by the United States, the Russian Federation, China and Israel, which lowers the importance of the ICC.

 The universal system of human rights protection was created within the framework of the United Nations after the second world war.
 It is the only universal system that has been created so far.
-Despite numerous shortcomingsshortcomingsshortcomings, such as the long process of creating legal acts, weak control mechanisms, the lack of the will of states to enforce the observance of human rights among violators, this system is the only available one for many countries.
+Despite numerous shortcomingsshortcomings, such as the long process of creating legal acts, weak control mechanisms, the lack of the will of states to enforce the observance of human rights among violators, this system is the only available one for many countries.
 This is especially true for Asian countries.
 No regional system for the protection of human rights has been established on this continent.
 This means that for Asian countries, international human rights standards are set by the UN.

 Recall the rules of an Oxford debate.
 Watch the animation below.